sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 But if you're using the [EC2][4] integration or plugins whose handlers might have different values than what are specified in the default, you can add said values to the array to be redacted.
 You can read more about the attribute [here][3].

+## Securing Sensu Server/API

 ## Securing Dashboards

 In this section, we'll cover some strategies for how you can secure your dashboard with Sensu, whether you're using Uchiwa or Sensu Enterprise.
+We'll start with some strategies to secure Uchiwa, and then discuss methods for hardening the Sensu Enterprise Dashboard

 ### Securing Uchiwa

 Uchiwa provides two primary mechanisms for securing the dashboard: